futomi/html5-CC2650SensorTag.js/README.md

 This object is just a hash object representing the configurations of the targeted device.
 You can obtain this object through the [`readConfigurations()`](#readConfigurations-method) method.
 You can also write the configurations using the structure of this object through the [`writeConfigurations()`](#writeConfigurations-method).

-The structure of this object is follows:
+The structure of this object is as follows:

 Property                              | Type    | Description
 :-------------------------------------|:------- |:-----------